This New Memoir Is Basically A Rock Climbing Version Of 'Wild' & You'll Love It

-'End Of The Rope' By Jane Redford Is Much More Than A Book About Rock Climbing
+'End Of The Rope' By Jan Redford Is Much More Than A Book About Rock Climbing

 Jan Redford often describes herself as afraid; or occasionally, in her words, “chicken sh*t.”
 In fact, she’s actually kind of a badass — at least, the story she tells in the page of her debut memoir leads me to believe as much.
 That memoir is End of the Rope: Mountains, Marriage, and Motherhood, out from Counterpoint Press on May 8.
 End of the Rope tells the story of Redford’s journey from a young, world-traveling rock climber to a rural mother of two fiercely fighting for her right to an education.
 It’s a story filled with grit and loss, intensity and resilience, adventure and self-discovery, profound grief and immense wonder.
 And, yeah, you’ll love it.